Thomas Gordon (writer)

 Thomas Gordon (c.
 1691 – 28 July 1750) was a Scottish writer and Commonwealthman.
 Along with John Trenchard, he published The Independent Whig, which was a weekly periodical.
 From 1720 to 1723, Trenchard and Gordon wrote a series of 144 essays entitled Cato's Letters, condemning corruption and lack of morality within the British political system and warning against tyranny.
 The essays were published as Essays on Liberty, Civil and Religious, at first in the London Journal and then in the British Journal.
 These essays became a cornerstone of the Commonwealth man tradition and were influential in shaping the ideas of the Country Party.
 His ideas played an important role in shaping republicanism in Britain and especially in the American colonies leading up to the American Revolution.
 Zuckert argues, "The writers who, more than any others, put together the new synthesis that is the new republicanism were John Trenchard and Thomas Gordon, writing in the early eighteenth century as Cato."

 Life

 He was born in Kirkcudbright towards the end of the seventeenth century.
 He possibly attended the University of Aberdeen.

 He went to London as a young man and taught languages.
 Two pamphlets on the Bangorian controversy commended him to John Trenchard, a Whig politician; one was probably A Letter to the Lord Archbishop (i.e. William Wake) in 1719, who had written a Latin letter reflecting upon Hoadly, addressed to the church of Zurich.
 Gordon became Trenchard's amanuensis.

 Robert Walpole made Gordon first commissioner of the wine licenses, a post which he held till his death on 28 July 1750.
-Gordon was twice married, his second wife being Trenchard's widow.
+Gordon was twice married, his second wife being Trenchard's widow Anne Blackett which meant that he had considerable wealth.